 When you have a Smartphone, at least install apps that you might regularly need to use, e.g., dictionaries, religious texts, etc.

-Research on what is relevant /important to you
+Research on what is relevant /important to you.

 Block or delete contacts that do not add value to your life.